amercier/git-prompt/README.md

-    #
 # NAME
-#        bash
+#        git-prompt
 #
 # SYNOPSIS
 #
 #
 # DESCRIPTION
-#        git-prompt.sh is a script to display the Git status on a shell prompt.
+#        git-prompt is a script to display the Git status on a shell prompt.
 #        Typical usage is to add the following in ~/.bashrc:
 #